SelormDev/The-Odin-Project/README.md

 To use this repository, simply clone it to your local machine and navigate to the exercise you want to review.
 Each exercise is located in its own folder, along with a README file that explains the requirements of the exercise and my solution to it.

-## Contributing

-While I appreciate contributions, this repository is intended to showcase my solutions to these exercises.
-However, if you'd like to suggest improvements to my solutions or provide feedback, please don't hesitate to open an issue in the repository.

 I hope you find these solutions helpful and informative as you work through The Odin Project.
 Happy coding!